smartcrib/password-scrambler-ws/README.md

 20. now you can start the service manually:
     - **sudo /etc/init.d/scribrestfull start**
     - **sudo /etc/init.d/scribmanager start**
+    - command **ps -A|grep scrib** should return a list of two processes
+21. try to reboot Raspberry Pi - **sudo shutdown -r now**; when you login again with ssh **ssh pi@<IP address>** and run **ps -A|grep scrib** you should again see two processes: scribTCP.py and scribREST.py
-21. at the end you can uninstall python-dev as it is not needed any more: **sudo apt-get remove python-dev**
+22. at the end you can uninstall python-dev as it is not needed any more: **sudo apt-get remove python-dev**

 Enabling HTTPS
 ==============
-22. Install a web server that supports HTTPS
+23. Install a web server that supports HTTPS
     - **sudo apt-get install python-cherrypy3**
-23. Install OpenSSL for Python
+24. Install OpenSSL for Python
     - **sudo apt-get install python-openssl**
-24. Create a certificate and a private key - the command will ask you for some details - we show input for our test
+25. Create a certificate and a private key - the command will ask you for some details - we show input for our test
     - **sudo openssl req -new -x509 -keyout scrambler.pem -out scrambler.pem -days 3650 -nodes**
     -   Country Name (2 letter code) [AU]:GB
-    -   State or Province Name (full name) [Some-State]:Cambridgesire
+    -   State or Province Name (full name) [Some-State]:Cambridgeshire
     -   Locality Name (eg, city) []:Cambridge
     -   Organization Name (eg, company) [Internet Widgits Pty Ltd]:Smart Crib Ltd
     -   Organizational Unit Name (eg, section) []:S-CRIB Scrambler